HondaLab/Robot-Intelligence/README.md

 # textbook
-textboo how to operate system for full-scratch robot in Honda Lab
+textbook how to operate system for full-scratch robot in Honda Lab